ceblfe/Visualization_Tableau_KC/README.md

   4. Visualization_Tableau_KC.twbx
   5. README.md

-Before to download the .twbx, you need to download and installing the version Tableau Public to watch the file .twbx
+Before you download the .twbx, you will need to download and install the version Tableau Public to view the file .twbx

 ## 1. data/